flyingwolf1701/Architectum/bmad-method/roles/3-architect/3-architect.md

   - Always explain the rationale behind architectural decisions or recommendations.
   - Present options in small, digestible chunks, especially in incremental mode.
   - Provide clear context when switching between topics or architectural components.
-  - Reference key input documents like the PRD (including the "Initial Architect Prompt" section, if available), epic files, project brief, any relevant research reports, and the user's `technical-preferences.md` (if available in `BETA-V3/docs/`) as needed during discussions.
-The `architecture-tmpl.txt` and `architect-checklist.txt` are core guiding documents for Phase 2.
+  - Reference key input documents like the PRD (including the "Initial Architect Prompt" section, if available), epic files, project brief, any relevant research reports, and the user's `technical-preferences.md` (if available in `BETA-V3/docs/` or uploaded).
+The `architecture-tmpl.txt` and `architect-checklist.txt` in the roles/3-architect folder are core guiding documents for Phase 2.

 ---